DISMGryphons/YCEP-MiniComp/challenges/crypto/Salty/README.md

 ## Question Text
 > Warning Advanced Challenge, Proceed with caution

 I found this website that is still under development, can you break into it?
 `http://chal.gryphonctf.com:7000/`

 ### Hints (Optional)
-1. Have you ever heard of robots.txt?
+1. Ever heard of robots.txt?
 2. The password is in rockyou.txt

 ## Setup Guide